 5. What’s the difference between a QOR360 and an exercise ball?

-An exercise ball provides a fundamentally different type of motion than does the QOR360, because the ball allows the pelvis to translate through space.
+An exercise ball provides a fundamentally different type of motion than the QOR360 because the ball allows the pelvis to translate through space.
 The QOR360, by contrast, allows the pelvis to tip in all directions, but does not allow translation.
 Unfortunately, the exercise ball allows one to sit in a slumped posture, losing the natural convex forward bend of the lumbar spine.
 This slumped posture is hard to arrive at on a QOR360, and even harder to maintain.
 Furthermore, the exercise ball height is hard to control, as it depends on not only the size of the ball but the inflation pressure.
-The QOR360, by contrast, provides for precise control of the height of the chair.
-This is important, because the angle formed by the femurs (leg bones) at the hip joint determines whether the lumbar spine is free to assume its natural, normal curve.
+The QOR360 provides precise control of the height of the chair.
+This is important, because the angle formed by the femurs (leg bones) at the hip joint determines whether the lumbar spine is free to assume its natural curve.

 When people first encounter the QOR360 there can be several different reactions, sometimes all at once.
 Surprise is common, as is amusement, perhaps because the expectation of a “solid” seat is challenged.
 After a moment of disorientation most people “get it”: they catch their balance and sit up in a tall, balanced posture and then begin to explore different modes of rocking.
 Kids, on the other hand, seem to simply enjoy the ride without trying to figure out or explain the experience.